ooni/ooni.org/content/about/glossary.md

 DNS stands for "Domain Name System" and it maps domain names to IP addresses.

 A domain is a name that we attribute to websites (when we create them), so that we can more easily remember and access them.
-For example, twitter.com is the domain of the Twitter website (`https://twitter.com/`).
+For example, `twitter.com` is the domain of the Twitter website.

 However, computers can't connect to internet services through domain names, but based on IP addresses: the digital address of each service on the internet.